Boris Berezovsky (businessman): Works about Berezovsky

-A documentary about Berezovsky's efforts to undermine Putin from his exile in UK was shown on the BBC in December 2005.
+A documentary about Berezovsky's efforts to undermine Putin from his exile in UK was shown on BBC Two in December 2005.

 Berezovsky features in a painting by the Russian artist Ilya Glazunov, displayed in Moscow's Ilya Glazunov Gallery.
-According to the Rough Guide, "The Market of Our Democracy shows Yeltsin waving a conductor's baton as two lesbians kiss and the oligarch Berezovsky flaunts a sign reading "I will buy Russia", while charlatans rob a crowd of refugees and starving children."
+According to the Rough Guide, "The Market of Our Democracy shows Yeltsin waving a conductor's baton as two lesbians kiss and the oligarch Berezovsky flaunts a sign reading 'I will buy Russia', while charlatans rob a crowd of refugees and starving children."

 Berezovsky also features as a character in the opera The Life and Death of Alexander Litvinenko by Alexander Woolf to a libretto by David Pountney, which was premiered in July 2021 at Grange Park Opera.

 Patriots premiered at the Almeida Theatre in Islington, London, in May 2022, following the life of Berezovsky from the president's inner circle to public enemy number one.
 Tom Hollander played Berezovsky.
 The play was written by Peter Morgan and directed by Rupert Goold.
 It played a limited run from 2 July 2022 until 20 August.
-It will transfer to the West End in 2023.
+It transferred to the West End in 2023.

+In the 2022 ITVX miniseries Litvinenko, Berezovsky was portrayed by Nikolai Tsankov.